-\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+^{}The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

 Methodologies Description Master Session Lesson by the method expositivo desarrolada in a classroom.
 They can pose simple exercises directamentamente related on the explanation.
 Seminars Approach, analysis and discussion of problems and questions of some complexity.
-Laboratory practises Practices of laboratory in the usual format
+Laboratory practises Realization under the supervision of Professor (but of autonomous way) of laboratory practises related whith the matter.

 Personalized attention Methodologies Description Master Session Resolution of doubts on the proportionate explanations in classes.
 Seminars Resolution of doubts on the proportionate explanations in classes.
-Laboratory practises Resolution of doubts on the proportionate explanations in classes of laboratory Tests Description Reports / memories of practice Resolution of doubts on the preparation and preparation of reports of laboratory.
-Troubleshooting and / or exercises Resolution of doubts on the probelmas and/or questions provided in classes.
+Laboratory practises Those questions of students that may arise during the realization of laboratory practices or the corresponding reports will be resolved individually in the teacher tutoring schedule.
+Tests Description Reports / memories of practice Those questions of students that may arise during the realization of laboratory practices or the corresponding reports will be resolved individually in the teacher tutoring schedule.
+Troubleshooting and / or exercises Doubts and questions of problems and/or questions provided in classes.